tanguybernard/computer-science-knowledge/cloud/aws/concepts.md

 #### Security Group (Virtual Firewall at Instance Level)

-By DEfault Denies all Inbound Traffic and Allows all Outbound Traffic
+By Dfault Denies all Inbound Traffic and Allows all Outbound Traffic

 You can add custom rules to configure which traffic should be allowed; any other traffic would then be denied.